3vincent/nextcloud-back/README.md

 Edit the script with your favorite editor, to set your preferences in the top of the file `SETUP AREA`:

     nano nextcloud-backup.sh

+## Environment Variable vs. Config Variable

+(1) You can either pass your mySQL password as an environment variable at execution time, like this `NEXTCLOUDMYSQLPW=mypassword ./nextcloud-backup.sh`.

+(2) Or you can edit the SETUP Area in `nextcloud-backup.sh`, and add the password at the top of the file (`mysqlPassword=''`).

+If you set the password as environment variable at exection (1) it overwrites the password that is set in the file (2).

+If the password is set in the file itself (2), it mentions this at startup.

+If both options are empty (1)+(2), the script will quit.

 ## Execution Examples
 Run from the local system with MySQL Password as Env var: